 How to Apply to MileStone Academy

-- SCHEDULE a school visit.
-A school visit will enable your child to better understand the MileStone Academy experience.
-It provides us with an informal evaluation of your child’s academic, social, and emotional strengths and needs, and assists us in making the best decision regarding your child’s application.
+A school visit will enable your child to better understand the MileStone Academy experience and to provide us with an informal assessment of your child’s academic, social, and emotional strengths and needs, which will assist us in making the best decision regarding your child’s application.